codica2/angular-best-practices/README.md

 [![Codica logo](https://www.codica.com/assets/images/logo/logo.svg)](https://www.codica.com)

-Timebot is maintained and funded by Codica.
 The names and logos for Codica are trademarks of Codica.

 We love open source software!
 See [our other projects](https://github.com/codica2) or [hire us](https://www.codica.com/) to design, develop, and grow your product.